ssunqf/privacy-policy-template/privacy-policy.md

 ## Cookies

-Where necessary, this app uses cookies to store information about a visitor’s preferences and history in order to better serve the user and/or present the user with customized content.
+Where necessary, this app uses cookies to store information about a visitor's preferences and history in order to better serve the user and/or present the user with customized content.

 ## Advertisement and Other Third Parties